 - Always write in the third person.
 Never refer to yourself personally, using phrases like “I think…” or “It is my contention…”.
 Good history essays should adopt the perspective of an informed and objective third party.
 They should sound rational and factual – not like an individual expressing their opinion.

 - Avoid generalisations.
 Generalisation is a problem in all essays but it is particularly common in history essays.
 Generalisation occurs when you form general conclusions from one or more specific examples.
-In history this most commonly occurs when students study the experiences of a particular group, then assume their experiences applied to a much larger group – for example, “All the peasants were outraged”, “Women rallied to oppose conscription” or “Germans supported the Nazi Party”.
+In history, this most commonly occurs when students study the experiences of a particular group, then assume their experiences applied to a much larger group – for example, “All the peasants were outraged”, “Women rallied to oppose conscription” or “Germans supported the Nazi Party”.
 Both history and human society, however, are never this clear cut or simple.
-Always be conscious about avoiding generalisation – and be on the lookout for generalised statements when proof reading.
+Always try to avoid generalisation and be on the lookout for generalised statements when proofreading.

 - Write short, sharp and punchy.
-Good writers always vary their sentence length – but as a rule of thumb, most of your sentences should be short and punchy.
-The longer a sentence becomes, the greater the risk to its effectiveness.
+Good writers vary their sentence length but as a rule of thumb, most of your sentences should be short and punchy.
+The longer a sentence becomes, the greater the risk of it becoming long-winded or confusing.
 Long sentences can easily become disjointed, confused or rambling.
-Try not to overuse long sentences and pay close attention to sentence length when proof reading.
+Try not to overuse long sentences and pay close attention to sentence length when proofreading.

 - Write in an active voice.
-The active voice is preferable to the passive voice in history writing.
+In history writing, the active voice is preferable to the passive voice.
 In the active voice, the subject completes the action (e.g. “Hitler [the subject] initiated the Beer Hall putsch [the action] to seize control of the Bavarian government”).
 In the passive voice, the action is completed by the subject (“The Beer Hall putsch [the action] was initiated by Hitler [the subject] to seize control of the Bavarian government”).
-The active voice helps prevent sentences from becoming long, wordy and unclear.
+The active voice also helps prevent sentences from becoming long, wordy and unclear.